Theft From Cars in Parking Garages

-Cars parked in New York City valet parking garages are in danger of being burgled by the valets themselves.
+Cars parked in New York City Valet parking garages are in danger of theft, being robbed and stolen from by the valets themselves

 It's no secret that parking garages are a prime spot for theft.
 What could be more attractive to a thief than hundreds of unattended cars all together in one solitary place?
 In the hopes of eluding car thieves, many people are drawn to attended parking garages, and, here in New York City, these valet parking garages are an inevitability, since so few unattended garages exist (among Manhattan's approximately 1,100 garages and lots, only about 20 are self-park).
 However, these garages are not exempt from theft.
 Instead, they are rife with a different kind of theft.
 Faceless, nameless thieves are not the enemies here, but rather the valets themselves.